Peter Lagger: Career

-Lagger began his career at the Graz Opera, continued at the Opernhaus Zürich from 1955 to 1957.
+Lagger began his career at the Graz Opera, continued at the Zürich Opera House from 1955 to 1957.
 He was then engaged at the Staatstheater Wiesbaden, and from 1959 at the Oper Frankfurt.
 In 1962, he appeared there in the world premiere of Louise Talma's Die Alkestiade.
 Finally, he moved in 1963 to the Deutsche Oper Berlin, where he remained until his death.
 In 1967, he first appeared there in Berlin in the title role of Mussorgsky's Boris Godunov.

 Lagger made an international career, appearing at the Glyndebourne Festival Opera first in 1957.
 At the Salzburg Festival, he performed Bartolo in Mozart's Le nozze di Figaro from 1963 to 1964, and Banco in Verdi's Macbeth in 1964.
 In August 1966, he appeared there at the world premiere of Henze's Die Bassariden.
 In 1974, he performed there again the only solo part in the premiere of Penderecki's Magnificat, conducted by the composer.